 Pin the patterns along the folded edge of the felt and fabric.

-Cut around the pattern shapes to make the scalloped edge fabric and the smooth edge felt
+Cut around the pattern shapes to make the scalloped edge fabric and the smooth edge felt circles.

 Center the slightly smaller scalloped edge fabric circle over the smooth edge felt circle.